karlbenedict/GEOG485-585/week06.md

 	What Format(s) are available for GetMap requests from the service?

-	How many layers are included in the service (*including nesting layers*)?
+	How many layers are included in the service (*including nesting/nested layers*)?

 Question 4 (service #2)
 :	What is the URL for the full GetCapabilities request to the service?